ravisharda/flinkconnectors-docs/Home.md

       - Table schema definitions
       - Event router
       - Format support
-- SERIALIZATION
+- Serialization
    - PravegaSerializationSchema
    - PravegaDeSerializationSchema
        - implementation details
        - interoperability features
        - format support
-- EVENT ROUTER
+- Eevet Router
    - PravegaEventRouter
       - Usage in the connectors
       - it's reference with respect to Pravega routing key etc.,)
-- METRICS
+- Metrics
   - List Pravega metrics that are collected in FlinkPravegaReader and FlinkPravegaWriter
   - how that can be queried from a running job?
 - Release Management